-Gum health is vital for the health and well being of your smile.
-Twice a year visits to your dentist for a teeth cleaning can help keep your teeth and gums healthy.
+Gum health is vital for the health and well-being of your smile.
+Twice a year, visits to your dentist for a teeth cleaning can help keep your teeth and gums healthy.
 Periodontist Dr. David Weinstock provides dental cleanings and fluoride treatments as part of our preventative oral health care routine.
-Teeth cleanings are one of the most important dental services Dr. Weinstock provides to all patients.
+Teeth cleanings are one of Dr. Weinstock’s most important general dental services to all patients.

 Dental Cleaning in Philadelphia, PA

-Teeth cleanings help remove plaque and tartar build up that daily brushing and flossing can not.
-Teeth cleanings use state of the art tools to clean all surfaces and crevices of your teeth and soft tissues.
+Teeth cleanings help remove plaque and tartar buildup that daily brushing and flossing can not.
+They use state-of-the-art tools to clean all surfaces and crevices of your teeth and soft tissues.
 This will lower your chance of decay, gum disease, and tooth loss.
 Dental cleanings can also help keep your teeth whiter and your breath fresher.

 What is plaque and tartar?

 Plaque is a sticky film that builds up on your teeth from food.
-It contains bacteria and you have to remove it every day because of this.
-Practicing good oral hygiene by brushing your teeth twice a times a day and flossing daily toot will remove the plaque from your mouth.
-The bacteria found in plaque causes gum disease and tooth decay.
+It contains bacteria, and you have to remove it every day because of this.
+Practicing good oral hygiene by brushing your teeth twice a day and flossing daily will remove the plaque from your mouth.
+The bacteria found in plaque cause gum disease and tooth decay.

-Tartar is hard calcified deposits that build up on your teeth and gums when you do not remove plaque, food particles and bacteria from your teeth on a regular basis.
+Tartar is a hard, calcified deposit that builds up on your teeth and gums when you do not remove plaque, food particles, and bacteria from your teeth regularly.
 If you have tartar buildup, your dentist must remove it during a dental cleaning.
 If left untreated, this buildup will lead to tooth decay.

 What to Expect at Your Dental Cleaning in Philadelphia, PA

-At each dentist appointment, a hygienist will screen for dental problems and clean your teeth.
-They will also use a tiny mirror to check your teeth and gums, looking for signs of decay and gum disease.
-If any issues are present, they will take note of it to share with Dr. Weinstock.
+At each dentist appointment, a hygienist screens for dental problems and cleans your teeth.
+They also use a tiny mirror to check your teeth and gums, looking for signs of decay and gum disease.
+If any issues are present, they note them to share with Dr. Weinstock.

-Next, the hygienist will use the tiny mirror and a tool called a scaler to remove the plaque and tartar buildup from in between your teeth and your gum line.
+Next, the hygienist will use a tiny mirror and a tool called a scaler to remove plaque and tartar buildup from between your teeth and your gum line.
 They will scale each tooth to ensure all tartar is removed.
-The more plaque and tartar present in your mouth, the longer and more uncomfortable this part may be.
+The more plaque and tartar in your mouth, the longer and more uncomfortable this part may be.

-Using a handheld electric brush, the hygienist will polish your teeth with a gritty, toothpaste.
+The hygienist will polish your teeth with a gritty toothpaste using a handheld electric brush.
 When they are done, you will be left with a fresh, clean smile.
-And more importantly, you are plaque and tartar-free with less risk of developing gum disease or tooth decay.
+More importantly, you will be plaque—and tartar-free with less risk of developing gum disease or tooth decay.

 Fluoride Applications